 6 Paragraph 22A of Circular 7/2002 stated that "adjustments to the carrying amounts of financial instruments (whether the result of revaluation, impairment or amortisation) and gains or losses on the realisation thereof should be dealt with in accordance with the accounting treatment in the financial statements.
-If an adjustment or gain or loss is included in the income statement, it should be included in headline earnings, but otherwise excluded.
-In those instances where fair value adjustments of available-forsale financial instruments are recognised in equity, but subsequently on disposal or impairment are recycled through the income statement, the
+If an adjustment or gain or loss is included in" profit or loss "it should be included in headline earnings, but otherwise excluded.
+In those instances where fair value adjustments of available-for-sale financial instruments are recognised in "other comprehensive income", but subsequently on disposal or impairment are "reclassified to profit or loss, the reclassified "amount is excluded from headline earnings."